kallaway/100-days-of-code/r1-log.md

 Added KNN (K Nearest Neighbor) Classifier to the #MachineLearning model.
 Main goal is to predict the ideal tree species on a site based on the geographic parameters.
 Reached 76% accuracy, but still long way to go.

+### R1D40
+Training the forest cover #MachineLearning model, added decision tree and random forest classifiers.
+Perfect project to refresh and extend my knowledge, to fill the gaps.